kaiyi27/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`.

 </box>

-* The search is case-insensitive. e.g `hans` will match `Hans`.
-* Keywords containing white spaces at the beginning or end are allowed. e.g: ` Hans`, `client `.
-* You can search by name, relationship, tags or policy.
-* Persons matching at least one keyword in any attribute will be returned (i.e. `OR` search). e.g. find n/Hans n/Bo r/partner will return `Hans Gruber`, `Bo Yang` and all person who have relationship `partner`.

 Examples:
 * `find n/ John` returns `john` and `John Doe`